copygirl/WearableBackpacks/README.md

 ## What's so great?

 - **There can be only one!**
-  Other mods allow you to carry multiple backpacks in your inventory. **WB** doesn't.
+  Other mods allow you to carry multiple backpacks in your inventory. **WBs** doesn't.
   This design, as well as the resulting implementation has been carried over from its predecessor.
 But what the mod is lacking in convenience, it's trying to make up in charm and configurability.